-Applicants may apply for an original concealed weapon license or renewal at our Inverness location.
+Applicants may apply for an original concealed weapons license or renewal at our Inverness location.

-Florida Commissioner of Agriculture Adam H. Putnam partnered with Janice A. Warren, Tax Collector to pass legislation that allows our office to print renewal concealed weapon licenses for eligible applicants.
+Florida Commissioner of Agriculture Nicole “Nikki” Fried partnered with Janice A. Warren, Tax Collector, to pass legislation that allows our office to print renewal concealed weapon licenses for eligible applicants.

 Don’t waste time mailing your application.
 Stop by 210 N. Apopka Avenue, Suite 100, Inverness, FL 34450 and apply in person.